 Fortune Cookie Papers for Valentine’s Day

-Fortune Cookie Papers for Chinese New Year
+Fortune Cookie Papers for Lunar New Year

 This simple recipe is adapted from Paula Deen.
 The butter or oil that is normally found in other fortune cookie recipes is missing, but I figured if Paula leaves out the butter it must be okay!

 Fortune Cookie Recipe